kennedy-ak/ollam_chat_app/README.md

 ---

-*This project is for educational and research purposes.*
+*This project is for educational and research purposes, you are allowed to build upon it*